philwild/infosecdocs/docs/2 - Concepts.md

 The Splunk Common Information Model app installs configurations to support the required data models for the InfoSec app.

-Further information can be found in Splunk's [documentation](https://docs.splunk.com/.Splexicon:Datamodel).
+Further information can be found in Splunk's documentation.
+Links to the relevant pages are under the `more information` section of the [Splexicon](https://docs.splunk.com/Splexicon:Datamodel).

 ###Configuration Files

 All configuration settings within Splunk are stored within configuration files that can be manually edited.
-Interacting and managing Splunk through the Splunk web interface simplifies the management of the underlying configuration files.
-If you are using Splunk Cloud, you will not have access to the underlying configurations files within Splunk and must perform all management tasks through Splunk web.
+Interacting and managing Splunk through the Splunk Web interface simplifies the management of the underlying configuration files.
+If you are using Splunk Cloud, you will not have access to the underlying configurations files within Splunk and must perform all management tasks through Splunk Web.

 Whether you are using Splunk Cloud or Splunk Enterprise, there may still be times where you will need to modify a configuration file to perform some task within Splunk.
 Modifying configuration files is most often associated with [getting data in](https://docs.splunk.com/Documentation/SplunkCloud/8.0.2007/Admin/IntroGDI).